jakob0246/clustering_testbench/README.md

 Run project with PyCharm and Python 3.6.
 For that, create a new PyCharm project for the _clustering\_testbench_ repository.
 Then install the required libraries, as well, using the _requirements.txt_.

 ## Usage
 Execute _Main.py_ if you want to test specific clustering algorithms on different datasets.
+TestBench results will be written to table-sheets inside the _"results"_ folder.
 The usage of the program also is determined by the utilization of various configuration files.

 #### config.txt
   -  main configuration parameters